randoromm/aws-multi-tier-k8s-infra/README.md

 Also i've heard great feedback on ArgoCD.
 ArgoCD could be seperately used to upgrade the micro services if the helm charts/manifests have been updated.

+## Monitoring
+Some options for monitoring are Grafana, Datadog, CloudWatch.
+APM Agent can be attached to container and gather various metrics for the chosen observability tool.
+Previously we have used Prometheus/Thanos to gather metrics and also ELK stack to gather all the logs.
+For Spring/.NET there are libraries which can be included in development of microservices to provide better and more relevant metrics.